quixio/quix-streams/docs/advanced/serialization.md

 output_topic = app.topic('output', value_serializer=ProtobufSerializer(msg_type=OutputProto))
 ```

-By default the protobuf deserializer will deserialize the message to a python dictionary.
-Doing it has a big performance impact.
+By default, the Protobuf deserializer will deserialize the message to a Python dictionary.
+Doing this has a big performance impact.
 You can disable this behavior by initializing the deserializer with `to_dict` set to `False`.
-The protobuf message object will then be used as the message value limiting the available StreamingDataframe API.
+The Protobuf message object will then be used as the message value, limiting the available StreamingDataframe API.